pydoit/doit/doc/cmd_other.rst

 clean
 ------

-A common scenario is a task that needs to revert its actions.
+A common scenario is a task that needs to "revert" its actions.
 A task may include a *clean* attribute.
 This attribute can be ``True`` to remove all of its target files.
 If there is a folder as a target it will be removed if the folder is empty, otherwise it will display a warning message.

 The *clean* attribute can be a list of actions, again, an action could be a string with a shell command or a tuple with a python callable.